tableflip/nodebot-workshop/exercises/blink_blink/problem.md

 ## For this you will need

-1. A directory for your answers and `cd` in to it.
+1. A directory for your answers and `cd` into it.
 2. Get johnny-five from npm: `npm install johnny-five`
 3. Add a file for your solution (e.g. 01-blink-blink.js)